Johannine epistles: The First Epistle of John

 The author of the First Epistle of John never identifies himself.
 If they are the same person who wrote the Gospel of John or the other two Johannine epistles, is debated.
 Some scholars argue that the First Epistle and the Gospel were written by the same author, who is then usually identified with John the Apostle.
 Support for this is garnered from, besides Christian tradition, the similar vocabulary and worldview.
 The terminology of the epistle and gospel are similar, and dualism is apparent in both of them.
 They exhibit a polarised rhetoric, affecting both their portrayal of people and ideas, through word-pairs such as light-darkness, truth-lie, love-hate, life-death, we-them, children of God-children of the Devil, and more.
-Some argue that this makes it probable that the same person who redacted the Gospel of John also wrote the First Epistle of John, and thus also the other two epistles.
+Literary critics approach today approach John as a unitary text, though twentieth century scholars had conceptualized editorial layers.

 Other reasons for the identification is that the author of 1 John claims to be an eyewitness to Christ.
 This circumstance, along with the direct and authoritative language, is argued by some scholars to support the idea that the author really was an eyewitness.
 Also, there were no other suggestions than John the Apostle for the author of the epistle in the early church.

 However, the majority of scholars argue that the Gospel of John and the Johannine Epistles were written by different people.
 The Gospel of John and the First Epistle of John exhibit differences in vocabulary and style, their theological worldview, and their circumstances.
 This points to different authors.
 The author of the First Epistle of John does not show the same linguistic dexterity as the author of the Gospel of John.
 The First Epistle of John is written in the same spirit as the Gospel of John, but doesn't cite anything from it.
 Because of this, Udo Schnelle argues that the First Epistle of John was written after the other Johannine Epistles, but before the Gospel of John, around the year 95 and in close proximity to Ephesus.